In this post, let me introduce you some of the best Visual Composer alternatives.

-You can see how your page looking like in various devices like mobile, tablet and computer screens.
+You can see how your page is looking like in various devices like mobile, tablet and computer screens.
 But you can't really edit how they look in these devices.
 This is something you can do with Thrive Architect.

 This plugin like that of Thrive Architect won't keep your content as a hostage.
 It means that you can deactivate the plugin without your content being disappeared.
 But the formatting will be lost.